sindoc/website/pages/Data Governance.md

 	- Effective [[Data Governance]] requires adherence to several best practices:
 	- **Start with Clear Objectives**: Define what you want to achieve with data governance, whether it’s improving data quality, ensuring compliance, or protecting sensitive data.
 	- **Involve Stakeholders Across the Organization**: Data governance should not just be an IT initiative.
 Include business units, compliance teams, and other departments in governance efforts.
-	- **Create and Enforce Policies**: Clearly defined [[Data Policies]] are essential.
+	- **Create and Enforce Policies**: Clearly defined [[Data & AI Governance/Policies]] are essential.
 Ensure that these policies are communicated to all employees and are enforced consistently.
 	- **Implement Data Stewardship**: Appoint dedicated [[Data Stewards]] who are responsible for maintaining the quality and security of data.
 Their role is crucial for enforcing data governance rules on the ground.
 	- **Leverage Automation**: Use [[Data Governance Tools]] to automate data monitoring, enforce policies, and ensure compliance.
 - ## Challenges in Data Governance